 Aravali Hill range is ubiquitous around Jaipur and it stretches all the way to Delhi.

-This is how the forest in Aaravali hills look like during the dry months, specially from February to June before arrival of Monsoon.
+This is how the forest in Aaravali hills look like during the dry months, especially from February to June before the arrival of Monsoon.
 For the uninitiated Monsoon is a rainy season which stretches across South East Asia.
-Monsoon is one of the key source of water in India, specially for the agriculture.
+Monsoon is one of the key sources of water in India, especially for agriculture.

-With the onset of first shower of Monsoon, it all begins to change.
+With the onset of the first shower of Monsoon, it all begins to change.
 These trees which are quite hardy like Anogeissus Pendula can thrive & grow from humidity in the air.
 Even though the rains are not plentiful, change sets in motion.
-Here is a close up & detailed picture of this change.
+Here is a close-up & detailed picture of this change.

-In few days, the entire topography of the forest changes.
+In a few days, the entire topography of the forest changes.